cosmo0920/cosmo0920/README.md

 I'm an open source developer/maintainer and a little mozillian.

-I'm currently interested in logging, container environments, monitoring metrics, and modern browsers.
+I'm currently interested in logging, metrics for monitoring, container environments, monitoring metrics, and modern browsers.

   * I'm currently working for logging ecosystem which creates Fluentd and also kubernetes.
   * Also interested in Windows and macOS ecosystem.